-Furthermore, the extent to which coyotes influence deer dynamics is unknown for this area — previous studies in other regions have shown widely variable results.
+The extent to which coyotes influence these deer dynamics is unknown for this area — previous studies in other regions have shown widely variable results.
 Besides directly studying deer, current research explores the role of coyotes on deer dynamics in northeast Ohio, either directly as a predator on fawns or indirectly by affecting movement and space use of deer.

 A similar project is taking place in Cook County, IL.

 In 2012, Dr. Gehrt and other experts on coyote ecology and behavior were invited to Broomfield, CO, to consult on a reported escalation in coyote conflicts.
 Dr. Seth Riley (National Park Service Wildlife Biologist), Dr. Julie Young (USDA), and Dr. Stan Gehrt all brought different skills to the table to identify issues and suggest strategies for future management decisions.
 The city invited these experts as a result of coyote bites to three young children within a two-month period.
 Conclusions, among many, called for increased novel ways to educate the public, stronger regulations regarding wildlife feeding, and habitat modifications.
 As to details about the bites, it is believed that all attacks stemmed from a single coyote; the animal was lethally removed and no further attacks were reported.
 The incidents did, however, encourage communication with the public and management agencies on how to prevent future conflicts, including understanding when it is necessary to lethally remove and when hazing might be more appropriate.

 A report summarizing the many details and findings of this visit can be found on the page of Scientific Publications ("Broomfield, CO Report outlining conflicts and consults").